 Let’s take a look at a few reasons why you should avoid propane refrigerators.
 Perhaps you’ll want to replace yours.
 Let’s dive in!

-A propane refrigerator, also called an absorption fridge, operates with a chemical absorption process and not compression like a standard kitchen refrigerator.
+A propane refrigerator, also called an absorption fridge, operates by a chemical energy transfer process and not compression like a standard kitchen refrigerator.
 A combination of hydrogen, ammonia, and water produces a solution that uses heat to separate and then recombine the chemicals resulting in a cooling effect.